eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (Dalon installed node.js and npm on the microSD card)

-## Step 1: Prepare your DE10-Nano
+## Step 1: Prepare your Terasic DE10-Nano

-#### Checkpoint: Have you gone through the initial assembly and setup of the DE10-Nano board?
+#### Checkpoint: Have you gone through the initial assembly and setup of the Terasic DE10-Nano board?
-At this point, we assume you've already gone through the initial assembly and setup for the DE10-Nano kit.
-The microSD card that came with the Terasic\* DE10-Nano kit should be inserted into the board's microSD card slot and your board should be powered on.
+At this point, we assume you've already gone through the initial assembly and setup for the Terasic DE10-Nano kit.
+The microSD card that came with the Terasic DE10-Nano kit should be inserted into the board's microSD card slot and your board should be powered on.
 Please go through the assembly and setup process first!

-For instructions on board assembly and setup, check out the [DE10-Nano Setup](https://software.intel.com/en-us/de10-nano-setup) from the DE10-Nano Get Started Guide.
+For instructions on board assembly and setup, check out the [Terasic DE10-Nano Setup](https://software.intel.com/en-us/de10-nano-setup) from the Terasic DE10-Nano Get Started Guide.

 ### Connect the Board to the Internet

-First connect the DE10-Nano board to the internet and get a static IP.
+First connect the Terasic DE10-Nano board to the internet and get a static IP.

-1. Run an Ethernet cable from the DE10-Nano board to a router.
+1. Run an Ethernet cable from the Terasic DE10-Nano board to a router.

-There are two different network interfaces on the DE10-Nano board: 1) Ethernet interface (ETH0) and 2) USB RNDIS (Ethernet over USB, interface USB0).
+There are two different network interfaces on the Terasic DE10-Nano board: 1) Ethernet interface (ETH0) and 2) USB RNDIS (Ethernet over USB, interface USB0).
 In this exercise we use the Ethernet interface.

-**Note**: Newer versions of the DE10-Nano image will contain drivers for most USB Wi-Fi dongles.
+**Note**: Newer versions of the Terasic DE10-Nano image will contain drivers for most USB Wi-Fi dongles.
 Unfortunately this exercise does not cover setting up a wireless connection.

 #### Get a static IP